Overview of Crypto Adoption in Romania

 Image Source:freepik

-In addition, the National Institute for Research and Development in Informatics (ICI Bucharest) launched the ICI D|SERVICES platform, a European institutional platform for the exchange of digital assets, including Non-Fungible Tokens (NFTs), powered by blockchain and Web3 technologies.
+The National Institute for Research and Development in Informatics (ICI Bucharest) continues to operate the ICI D|SERVICES platform, a European institutional platform for trading digital assets, including Non-Fungible Tokens (NFTs) and stablecoins, powered by blockchain and Web3 technologies.

 Legal Status of Crypto Adoption in Romania